iOS Certificates & Provisioning Profiles

 Upload the CER file to the signing identities module by clicking on the upload button next to the CSR file.

-Your CSR will now be converted to a P12 file as a iOS signing certificate.
+- Your CSR will now be converted to a P12 file as an iOS signing certificate.
 (Please note that the P12 file comes with an empty password.)